msobanjo/courseware/topics/aws/vpc/route-tables/README.md

 - When you add an Internet gateway, an egress-only Internet gateway, a virtual private gateway, a NAT device, a peering connection, or a VPC endpoint in your VPC, you must update the route table for any subnet that uses these gateways or connections.

 ## Creating Route Tables
 When creating a route table, you will need a VPC to attach it to.
-This is then referenced by its ID when creating the Route Table.
+This is then referenced by its ID when creating the Route Table:
 ```bash
 # aws ec2 create-route-table --vpc-id [VPC_ID]
 aws ec2 create-route-table --vpc-id vpc-a01106c2